aashraaf/Abdelrahman-Ibrahim-Scandiweb/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## GraphQL endpoint

+In order for the app to work properly, the GraphQL endpoint should be started first on [http://localhost:4000](http://localhost:4000).

+You can find the endpoint here: [GraphQL endpoint](https://github.com/scandiweb/junior-react-endpoint)

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should run:

 ### `npm i`

 To install all the required dependencies and packages needed to run the app.

 ### `npm start`